Nirob-Barman/W3-Schools/Learn HTML/001 HTML Tutorial/003 HTML Basic/readme.md

 HTML images are defined with the `<img>` tag.

 The source file (`src`), alternative text (`alt`), `width`, and `height` are provided as attributes:

+## How to View HTML Source
+Have you ever seen a Web page and wondered "Hey!
+How did they do that?"

+## View HTML Source Code:
+Right-click in an HTML page and select "View Page Source" (in Chrome) or "View Source" (in Edge), or similar in other browsers.
+This will open a window containing the HTML source code of the page.

+## Inspect an HTML Element:
+Right-click on an element (or a blank area), and choose "Inspect" or "Inspect Element" to see what elements are made up of (you will see both the HTML and the CSS).
+You can also edit the HTML or CSS on-the-fly in the Elements or Styles panel that opens.